-The following relationship to Forwarding Delay must be maintained: 2 x (fwd_delay - 1.0) max_age default: 28 20
+The following relationship to Forwarding Delay must be maintained: 2 x (fwd\delay - 1.0) > max\age

-The following relationship to Hello Time must be maintained: Max Age 2x (Hello Time + 1.0) default: 20 6
+The following relationship to Hello Time must be maintained: Max Age > 2x (Hello Time + 1.0)

-6 - Hello Time
+5 - Hello Time

 The Hello Time option specifies the interval between the transmission of protocol configuration information by a bridge that is, or is attempting to become, the Root.
 In the Spanning Tree Protocol, only one bridge can be the Root Bridge.
 The Root Bridge generates a Configuration message after an interval set by this timer.
-(The Root is saying, Hello, I m still here .)
+(The Root is saying, "Hello, I'm still here".)
 All other bridges in the network wait for this Configuration message within the Network Hello Time to confirm that the topology is stable.
 If any bridge does not receive the Configuration message within the expected time, it will send out Topology Change messages to the other bridges in order to calculate a new configuration.